Taiwan risks being caught up in the power struggle between the United States and China - KVIA

 China’s leader, President Xi Jinping, has been clear in his ambitions to “reunify” the island with the mainland, and has refused to rule out the use of force, even though the ruling Chinese Communist Party has never exerted direct control over Taiwan.

-Azar was the highest ranking American official to visit the island since 1979, and his arrival just the latest in a series of high-profile moves by the Trump administration to bring the US closer to Taiwan.
+The trip by Azar — the highest-ranking American official to visit the island since 1979 — is the latest in a series of high-profile moves by the Trump administration to bring the US closer to Taiwan.

 “The message to Beijing is that we have a partner in the US and the US has friendship in Taiwan,” said Taiwan Minister of Foreign Affairs Joseph Wu in an interview with CNN Wednesday.